-Bushfires can be ignited many ways.
-Some are natural and can’t be prevented (eg: lightning strikes), others are caused by humans.
-A combination of factors lead to the high risk of bushfires in Victoria, including:
+Bushfires can be ignited in many ways.
+Some are natural and can’t be prevented (for example, lightning strikes), others are caused by humans.
+A combination of factors leads to the high risk of bushfires in Victoria, including:

 - a climate pattern of mild, moist winters followed by hot dry summers

 - agricultural practices that include the use of fire

 - large numbers of people living in bushfire-prone areas, such as in the rural-urban fringe.

 Three extremely damaging bushfire events in more recent years in Victoria include, the 1983 ‘Ash Wednesday’ fire, the 2009 ‘Black Saturday’ bushfires and the December 2019 to February 2020 bushfires.
 All resulted in significant loss of life, destruction of houses and other buildings, as well as severe impacts on regional economies.

 Other major bushfires in recent years have included the 2003 Alpine Fire, 2006 Grampians Fire, the 2006/7 Great Divide fire.

 For a chronology of major bushfires in Victoria from 2013 back to 1851 visit Forest Fire Management's page on past bushfires.